LetyPG/Automation-Framework-QA/README.md

 #### 3️⃣ Set Up Python Virtual Environment (Recommended)

 Use a virtual environment to isolate project dependencies from your system Python.
-This is a good practice to keep the development environment clean and organized and avoid conflicts with other dependencies of your system, for example, in case you have a different version of Python installed in your system and the framework requires a different version, the virtual environment will allow you to keep both versions without conflicts.
+This is a good practice to keep the development environment clean and organized and avoid conflicts with other dependencies of your system.
+For example, in case you have a different version of Python installed in your system and the framework requires a different version, the virtual environment will allow you to keep both versions without conflicts.
 By executing the following commands in the terminal, you can create and activate a virtual environment, which uses the tool `venv` that comes by default with Python.

 #### On Linux/macOS: